Writing Tips, Samples and News for Students

 The Proposal

 The introduction of your thesis will mostly come from your research proposal.
 The introduction should set the framework for the work to do later and highlight your point of views and research that was done before yours.
 It is supposed to emphasize why you decided to look into the area, what is expected to be found in the literature and what you hope to find out.
 Since you have now completed all the work at this stage, your introduction should be crystal clear by showing what you chose to investigate and your scope of practice.
-Consider exploring options to “buy cheap dissertation” services if you’re seeking cost-effective solutions to support your academic journey.
+Consider exploring options to “pay for dissertation writing” services if you’re seeking cost-effective solutions to support your academic journey.

 Some of the ideas that will help you in creating a strong dissertation introduction should include the following.